closedloop-ai/cv19index/README.md

 * _Open Source ML_ - An XGBoost model, packaged with this repository, that uses Age, Gender, and 500+ features defined from the [CCSR](https://www.hcup-us.ahrq.gov/toolssoftware/ccsr/ccs_refined.jsp)  categorization of diagnosis codes.
 This model had a 0.811 ROC AUC on our test set.

 * _Free Full_ - An XGBoost model that fully utilizes all the data available in Medicare claims, along with geographically linked public and Social Determinants of Health data.
-This model provides the highest accuracy of the 3 CV19 Indexes, but requires additional linked data and transformations that preclude an straightforward open source implementation.
+This model provides the highest accuracy of the 3 CV19 Indexes but requires additional linked data and transformations that preclude a straightforward open-source implementation.
 ClosedLoop is making a free, hosted version of this model available to healthcare organizations.
 For more information, see http://cv19index.com.

 ## Computing the CV19 Index for a patient population